wyuinche/mitum-js-util/README.md

 }
 ```

-Signer class doesn't create json file of new operation.
+`Signer` does not create json files for new operations.

 Use `JSONParser` if you need.